Winner

-George is an accomplished linguist and professional translator.
-March 2025 saw the premiere of his debut opera translation The Revolting Maid, from Pergolesi’s La serva padrona, which won the 2024 John Dryden Prize and was awarded a generous funding grant by the City Music Foundation.
+An accomplished linguist and professional translator, George’s debut opera translation The Revolting Maid (from Pergolesi’s La serva padrona) won the 2024 John Dryden Translation Prize and was premiered in London in 2025 thanks to a generous funding grant from the City Music Foundation.

-Solo concert engagements in 2024–25 include Petite Messe Solennelle at the Edinburgh International Festival, Five Mystical Songs at Smith Square, Elijah in Godalming, Christmas Oratorio at St Martin-in-the-Fields, Messiah at the Mayfield Festival, and The Creation at Chipping Campden.
+Solo concert engagements in 2024–25 include Petite Messe Solennelle at the Edinburgh International Festival, Elijah at Godalming, The Creation at Chipping Campden, Five Mystical Songs at Smith Square, Christmas Oratorio at St Martin-in-the-Fields, and Messiah at the Mayfield Festival.

-A fluent German and Italian speaker, George previously read Modern Languages at Oxford University.
-He graduated with First-Class Honours in 2017, and is now a professional literary translator alongside singing.
-He has numerous academic and commercial publications, three placings in major prizes, and an award-winning opera libretto translation to his name.
+A fluent German and Italian speaker, George read Modern Languages at Oxford University, graduating with First-Class Honours in 2017.
+He has literary, academic and commercial book publications to his name, as well as an award-winning opera libretto and three placings in major translation prizes.

 The Fairy Queen, 2023